Cizzorz3/Full_Adder_Verilog/README.md

 # Full_Adder_Verilog

-Devoloped the desctiptive and the testbench modules for a full adder circuit using Icarus verilog The simulation was made using ModelSim
+Devoloped the desctiptive and the testbench modules for a full adder circuit

+Tools:
+1- Icarus Verilog
+2- ModelSim
+3- Kicad

 Full Adder is the adder that adds three inputs and produces two outputs.
 The first two inputs are A and B and the third input is an input carry as C-IN.
 The output carry is designated as C-OUT and the normal output is designated as S which is SUM.
 A full adder logic is designed in such a manner that can take eight inputs